-The potato was designated the official state vegetable of Idaho in 2002.
-Idaho's rich volcanic soil, water from melting snow in nearby mountains, clean air, sunny days and cool nights combine to produce consistently high-quality potatoes that have made Idaho famous worldwide.
-Americans love potatoes; consuming about 140 pounds of potatoes each per year in fresh and processed forms.
+Idaho's rich volcanic soil, water from melting snow in nearby mountains, clean air, sunny days, and cool nights all combine to produce consistently high-quality potatoes that have made Idaho famous worldwide.
+Americans love potatoes; the average individual consumes about 140 pounds of potatoes per year in fresh and processed forms.

 Potatoes are extremely versatile in cooking and are served in many forms including mashed potatoes, baked potatoes, boiled or steamed potatoes, French-fried potatoes, potato chips, scalloped potatoes, fried potatoes, home fries, hash browns, potato pancakes, and potato bread.

 Potato Facts & History